athackst/jekyll-collection-pages/demo/_articles/jekyll-for-documentation.md

 In the realm of technical documentation, content is king—but structure is the kingdom.
 A well-organized documentation site can make the difference between a frustrating user experience and an enlightening one.
 When users can easily find what they're looking for, whether through intuitive navigation or efficient search, they're more likely to engage with and benefit from your documentation.

 Jekyll, with its flexibility and power, has long been a favorite tool for creating documentation sites.
 But when it comes to organizing complex documentation structures, especially those with multiple sections, nested categories, and interrelated content, even Jekyll can use a boost.
-This is where the Jekyll Collection Pages plugin shines, offering enhanced capabilities for structuring and organizing your content.
+This is where the `jekyll-collection-pages` plugin shines, offering enhanced capabilities for structuring and organizing your content.

 ## Structuring Your Documentation Site